spruceid/ssx/documentation/reference/ssx-serverless/ssx-serverless.ssxserver.log.md

 ## SSXServer.log property

-Registers a new event to the API
+Registers a new event to the API.

 <b>Signature:</b>